What is: Ayakashi

 Ayakashi and Fashion

 The influence of ayakashi on Japanese fashion is evident in various subcultures and clothing styles.
 The “yokai fashion” style is a notable example, where clothing and accessories are inspired by supernatural creatures and folk legends.
-Designers often incorporate elements of ayakashi into their creations, from fabric prints to accessories that evoke the appearance and aura of these entities.
-This style not only celebrates Japan's rich cultural heritage, but also offers a unique and creative way to express fascination with the supernatural.
+Designers frequently incorporate ayakashi elements into their creations, from fabric prints to accessories that evoke the appearance and aura of these entities.
+This style not only celebrates Japan's rich cultural heritage but also offers a unique and creative way to express a fascination with the supernatural.
 Ayakashi-inspired fashion continues to evolve, influencing both haute couture and streetwear, and capturing the imagination of fashionistas around the world.